Motion Illusions Generated Using Predictive Neural Networks Also Fool Humans

-The generator module of EIGen uses Compositional Pattern-Producing Networks (CPPNs~\cite{stanley2007CPPN}) to generate output images, and an evolutionary algorithm to optimise the CPPNs.
-The evolutionary algorithm used here is NeuroEvolution of Augmenting Topologies~\cite{stanley:ec02} (specifically its python implementation~\cite{neat-python}).
-The algorithm generates and evolves several families of genomes, keeping the families as diverse as possible.
-It iteratively selects the best genome in each family according to a user-defined fitness function, and outputs the best genome of the best family.
+The generator module of EIGen uses Compositional Pattern-Producing Networks (CPPNs~\cite{stanley2007CPPN}) to generate images.
+As their name indicate, CPPNs generate patterns; these can be interpreted as images.
+The structure of CPPNs makes them well suited to artificial evolution.
+Here we use the NeuroEvolution of Augmenting Topologies (NEAT~\cite{stanley:ec02}, specifically its python implementation~\cite{neat-python}) evolutionary algorithm to optimize the CPPNs' parameters.
+The working principle of the NEAT algorithm is as follows: generate several ``genomes" (parameter sets) grouped into ``families", keeping the families as diverse as possible; iteratively mutate the genomes and keep the best genome in each family (according to a user-defined fitness function) for the next round of evolution.
+In other words, the competition is only between genomes in the same family, and each family can explore a different part of the parameter space.
+In EIGen, the parameters of the CPPNs are treated as genomes.
 The genomes are evaluated as follows: first, the CPNN genome produces an image.
 The evaluator module returns the group of motion vectors associated to this image.
-The group of vectors is scored according to our fitness function.
+The group of vectors is then scored according to our fitness function.
 This score is used to rank the genomes against each other.